superbenefit/WREEP-docs/token.md

 <summary><strong>Who is eligible to earn $ENERGY?</strong></summary>

-Everyone in the WREEP project!
+Everyone in the Windfall Protocol project!
 Tokens go to members of the Project Community.
-You can join the Project Community [here](https://wreep.docs.superbenefit.org/community/community).
+You can join the Project Community [here](https://wp.docs.superbenefit.org/community/community).

 </details>